jasongrimes/fretboardfoundation/_chapters/999-back/015-appendix-reading-staff.md

 title: "Appendix B: Reading music for guitar"
 slug: reading-music-for-guitar
 abstract: A minimal introduction to understanding music staff notation for guitar, and mapping it onto the fretboard.
+---

-It's possible to go a long way in guitar studies without knowing how to read music.
+It's possible to go a long way in our guitar studies without knowing how to read music.
 Many guitarists never learn at all.

 But most of the best guitar books express their ideas in music staff notation.